iMarkus/Sonoff-Somfy-HomeAssistant/README.md

 ## Sonoff 4CH Pro

-The Sonoff 4CH Pro has beend flashed with Tasmota firmware using [SonOTA](https://github.com/mirko/SonOTA).
+The Sonoff 4CH Pro has been flashed with Tasmota firmware using [SonOTA](https://github.com/mirko/SonOTA).

 Please see the [wiki](https://github.com/mirko/SonOTA/wiki) for known working configurations.